Major League Baseball 2K5

-Major League Baseball 2K5 (MLB 2K5) is an MLB licensed baseball simulation video game published by 2K Sports.
-MLB 2K5 is available for PlayStation 2 and Xbox.
-The previous game in the series made by Sega Sports was ESPN Major League Baseball back in 2004.
-The first edition of the series, powered by ESPN.
-Unlike the other "2K5" branded sports games, This was published by 2K Sports, making it the first Visual Concepts-developed sports game not to be published by Sega, though Sega's logos are still seen in the background of menus and ballparks.
-(These logos and the ESPN Graphics would be removed and replaced by 2K Sports' logos in the World Series Edition) The game included Web Gems instant replays, K-Zone pitching, Slam Zone hitting, and baserunner mode.
+Major League Baseball 2K5 (MLB 2K5) is an MLB licensed baseball simulation video game published by 2K for PlayStation 2 and Xbox.
+The previous game in the series made by Sega Sports was ESPN Major League Baseball in 2004.
+Unlike the other "2K5" branded sports games, this was published by 2K, making it the first Visual Concepts-developed sports game not to be published by Sega, though Sega's logos are still seen in the background of menus and ballparks.
+(These logos and the ESPN Graphics would be removed and replaced by 2K's logos in the World Series Edition) The game included Web Gems instant replays, K-Zone pitching, Slam Zone hitting, and baserunner mode.
 The game was released in late February 2005 on the PlayStation 2 and Xbox consoles.
 The cover baseball player was New York Yankees shortstop Derek Jeter.
 Later that year, an upgraded version titled Major League Baseball 2K5: World Series Edition was released during the 2005 MLB postseason.